 Question: If I miss the deadline to withdraw, can the OMSCS advisors withdraw me from my course(s)?

-Question: What happens to my academic standing if I withdraw from the Spring 2017 term?
+Question: What happens to my academic standing if I withdraw from the Fall 2019 term?

-Answer: It is our understanding that if you withdraw from the Spring 2017 term, and you do not have any new grades that would change your status, then your academic standing from the previous term would carry over.
-Therefore, if you were on academic warning or academic probation after your last enrolled term, then this status would carry over to the Summer 2017 term (if you withdraw from the Spring 2017 term and do not have any new grades to change your academic standing).
+Answer: It is our understanding that if you withdraw from the Fall 2019 term, and you do not have any new grades that would change your status, then your academic standing from the previous term would carry over.
+Therefore, if you were on academic warning or academic probation after your last enrolled term, then this status would carry over to the Spring 2020 term (again, only if you withdraw from the Fall 2019 term and do not have any new grades to change your academic standing).

-Question: What happens to my access in T-Square/Piazza once I withdraw from a course(s)?
+Question: What happens to my access in Canvas and Piazza once I withdraw from a course(s)?

-Answer: If you withdraw from a Spring 2017 course(s), please note that your access to T-Square and Piazza may not update immediately.
+Answer: If you withdraw from a course(s), please note that your access to Canvas and Piazza may not update immediately.
 It is our understanding that your access to Piazza should update on its own within the next couple of weeks after you withdraw from the course(s).
-If an extended amount of time passes, and you still have access to T-Square, please contact your TA(s) and/or your instructor(s) first.
+If an extended amount of time passes, and you still have access to Canvas, please contact your TA(s) and/or your instructor(s) first.
 If they are unable to assist you, please contact the Technology Services Organization (TSO).
 Their contact information can be found online at https://support.cc.gatech.edu/.

 If you have additional questions after reading this entire message, please email us at email@example.com.
 Please be sure to include your full name and nine-digit GTID number (90X-XX-XXXX) in every email.